By using this site, you agree that we may store and access cookies on your device. You can find out more and set your own preferences here.

 Summer Term 2 – What makes us good British Citizens?

-In Year eight students continue to study religion and philosophical themes through key questions.
+In year eight students continue to study religion and philosophical themes through key questions alongside PSHE topics.
 Students continue to study Christianity as their main religion whilst also studying other religious and non-religious world views.

 Autumn Term 1 – Does religion help people to be good?